University of Tennessee President

 Randy and his wife Jenny have dedicated their lives to giving back.
 In 2018, the couple formed the Boyd Foundation to further promote youth education, mental health, the arts and animal welfare.
 Among the Foundation’s many philanthropic commitments is the Boyd Center for Business and Economic Research and the Anderson Center for Entrepreneurship and Innovation’s Boyd Venture Challenge seed grant program for student entrepreneurs, both through the Haslam College of Business at UT Knoxville.

 Boyd is the first in his family to graduate from college.
-He earned a bachelor’s of science degree in business with an emphasis on industrial management from UT Knoxville.
+He earned a bachelor’s degree in business with an emphasis on industrial management from UT Knoxville.
 He also earned a master’s degree in liberal studies with a focus on foreign policy from the University of Oklahoma.